mixpanel/docs/pages/docs/data-structure/events-and-properties.md

 ## Use cases
-Once you have defined all the events and event properties as it aligns to your Analytics Strategy, [do we link to specific reports] you can start to measure and answer your important use cases. *need to still link to specific reports?*
+Once you have defined all the events and event properties as it aligns to your [Analytics Strategy Framework](https://discover.mixpanel.com/rs/461-OYV-624/images/Guidetoproductmetrics-Mixpanel.pdf), you can start to measure and answer your important use cases.

 You can filter, breakdown, and aggregate your events by their properties to answer more questions:
 * Which pages do users look at before they visit the pricing page?